Bowtie7114/Scenes-of-FFXIV/README.md

 ![Lighthouse La Noscea page](docs/readme_images/Lighthouse_Noscea.png)
 ![Lighthouse Black Shroud page](docs/readme_images/Lighthouse_Shroud.png)
 ![Lighthouse Coming Soon page](docs/readme_images/Lighthouse_Soon.png)

+### Functional Testing ###

+All page links were tested thoroughly throughout development, and again by multiple test users by selecting each link on each page individually.
+This includes the page links and the external social media sites and store pages in the footer.

+### Validator Testing ###
+Initial validation with the [W3C Validator](https://validator.w3.org/#validate_by_uri) found a number of errors and warnings to resolve in the HTML relating to stray end tags for the i attributes from font-awesome.

 ### Bugs ###
 - When styling the Store Page icons from Font Awesome (Steam and Meteor), using the 'i' attribute did not allow the colour to change as it did with the Socials icons.
 I had to use the 'a' attribute.
 This will not be looked into as it works as is.